I'm working on an updated zippy first person account of what makes me tick. In the meantime check out the formal bio below.

 Deborah is an Internet industry veteran who merges expertise in design, marketing and innovation to bring fresh approaches to business.
 She is widely recognized for her practical understanding of the dynamics of the social web and its impact on culture, society and business.
 Deb was responsible for architecting the first-of-its-kind Social Media Lab for Procter & Gamble focused on customer relationships.
 This successful program led to P&G reinventing the nature of the company’s customer connection.
 Her current work focuses on the importance of real-world experimentation, open-innovation and the new human dynamics required for both startups and large organizations to succeed in an always-on, collaborative and connected world.

-Previously, Deb was a Founding Partner and Senior Fellow at the Altimeter Group, Marketing Director at Six Apart, ran her own technology consultancy firm, was a management consultant at AnswerThink and spent five years at Citibank where she developed many of the global bank's first internet initiatives.
+Previously, Deb was the VP of Global Strategic Programs at design firm, Neo, a Founding Partner and Senior Fellow at the Altimeter Group, Marketing Director at Six Apart, ran her own technology consultancy firm, and spent five years at Citibank where she developed many of the global bank's first internet initiatives.
 One of her proudest accomplishments was launching the Downtown Info Center, a lower Manhattan community center & online hub to revitalize lower Manhattan after the attacks of September 11th.
 Deb is a graduate of Barnard College, Columbia University.

 Personal tagline: Technology changes; humans don’t.